Twipped/InterviewThis/InterviewThis.md

 - Is there an escalation process if someone cannot be reached?

-- Do the developers/operations also have an on-call duty?
-(In case they do the application rollout/-back, etc.)
+- Do the developers also have an on-call duty?

 - Does time working on incidents/problems afterhours, when on on-call duty, count as overtime?

-- Are employees expected to be doing afterhours work while on-call?
+- Are employees expected to be doing afterhours work while waiting on-call?

-## Network administration
-- How do you manage IP addresses and DNS records on your network?

-- What are your plans for (switching to) IPv6?

-- Do you categorize your networks? (database server network, frontend network, middleware network?) or is everything mixed together in various networks?

-- Are DEV/QA/PreLIVE/LIVE systems all in one big network, or is each on a separate network?
-Are they firewalled so a DEV system can't DoS a LIVE system?

-- What is the process for managing rules on internal/external firewalls?

 ##Developer Coordination